-Whether updating on a budget or undertaking a complete kitchen redesign, breathing new life into your kitchen can have a surprisingly big impact on how you live.
+Whether updating on a budget or undertaking a complete kitchen redesign, breathing new life into your modern kitchen can have a surprisingly big impact on how you live.
 Creating an open-plan kitchen-living space, for example, might allow you to spend more time with family.
 Upscaling your appliances, and adding in more storage for essential kit, could make it easier to prepare healthier home-cooked meals and rely less on convenience food.

 Whatever you want from your redesigned kitchen, it’s important to factor your needs in at the start to ensure the finished space functions exactly as you’d hoped.
 We asked 10 architects share their expertise on planning a kitchen remodel, from devising a layout to choosing off-the-shelf cabinets, maximising storage and experimenting with colour.

 When tasked with updating the cramped and boxy ground floor of this 1960s suburban home with a new, open-plan layout, we designed an angled kitchen counter to create a dynamic play between the various zones.
 The kitchen is now positioned at the centre of the space, with a large white terrazzo worktop orientated to draw people in and frame views of the garden.

 The effect of placing the units on an angle results in a more fluid floor plan, and helps the room to feel more spacious.
 Earthy hues and tactile surfaces balance the open feel with warmth and texture, resulting in an inviting, materially rich kitchen-living space.

 Zone a small space with a kitchen cube